wsrn829/3D_Portfolio/README.md

 ## Steps

-1. Clone Github repository to local directory.
+1. Clone Github repository to local directory
 2. In the terminal run command: npm run dev
 3. View in the browser: http://localhost:3000